|Assistants:||Aurora Panzera, Sara Mendes|

 Upright widefield microscope with a fully motorised stand.
 It has a highly sensitive sCMOS camera dedicated for fluorescence imaging and a high resolution CCD colour camera.
 It hosts a large set of fluorescence filters and can be used for a broad range of transmitted light modalities.

 Inverted widefield microscope with a fully motorised stand.
 It is a dedicated system for live imaging with a stage-top incubator, fast switching LED illumination for transmitted light as well as fluorescence illumination and a very fast and sensitive sCMOS camera.
+This microscope offers a high flexibility in terms of lighting conditions and objectives.

 Upright widefield microscope with a fully motorised stand with zoom optics.
 With its large field of view at a high resolution it is dedicated for large specimen.
 It is equipped with a highly sensitive and very fast sCMOS camera for fluorescence imaging and a high resolution CCD colour camera.